murthylab/fly-vr/README.md

   --remote_next_2P_channel REMOTE_NEXT_2P_CHANNEL
                         The digital channel to send remote next file signal for 2-photon imaging.
+  --scanimage_next_start_delay SCANIMAGE_NEXT_START_DELAY
+                        The delay [ms] between next and start pulses when signaling the 2-photon remote (<0 disables sending a start after a next).
+  --remote_2P_next_disable
+                        Disable remote next (+start) signaling every stimulus item.
+Just signal start and stop at the beginning and end of an experiment.
+  --phidget_network     connect to phidget over network protocol (required for
-  --keepalive_video     Keep the video process running even if they initially
-                        provided playlist contains no video items (such as if you want to later play dynamic video items not
+                        some motor-on-ball CL tests) --keepalive_video     Keep the video process running even if they initially provided playlist contains no video items (such as if you want to later play dynamic video items not